CSC207-UofT/plannr/phase2/design_document.md

 #### Principle 1: Equitable Use
 If released on the market, Plannr will be free to include users from different socioeconomic backgrounds.
-Our app does not have additional features that require users to have a more advanced skill level, iit does not create segregation among users.
+Our app does not have additional features that require users to have a more advanced skill level, it does not create segregation among users.
 It also offers the same password checking and account features for all users, ensuring that users have a password-protected account.
 Finally, Plannr's UI is simple and easy to use,with a nice design appealing to all users.

 #### Principle 2: Flexibility in Use
-The Sort feature in the main page gives users the flexibility and choice of how they would like to sort their events, as users can sort either by time or priority.
-In the future, an instructions page offering details on how to use the app can be added to Settings.
-Additionally, in the future, a more detailed setting page can be added to accommodate more customizations.
-Preferences such as currency types (such as CAD or USD), the display of the time (24 hour vs. AM or PM) or dark mode are features that can be included in the future.
+The Sort feature on the main page gives users the flexibility and choice of how they would like to sort their events, as users can sort either by time or priority.
+Plannr also offers a dark mode view to accommodate different visual preferences.
+In the future, an instructions page showing details on how to use the app can be added to Settings.
+Additionally, a more detailed setting page can be added to accommodate more customizations in the future.
+Preferences such as currency types (such as CAD or USD) display the time (24 hours vs. AM or PM) should be included within the settings page, allowing users to adjust accordingly.

 #### Principle 3: Simple and Intuitive Use
 At first launch, Plannr prompts the user to sign up or log-in in a straightforward manner, displaying large buttons with